Actinic Keratosis

 Laser Based Treatments

 Laser based treatments are effective at reducing the presence of abnormal sun-damaged cells.
 Patients who are seeking overall facial rejuvenation, pigment reduction, and treatment of actinic keratoses will often opt for laser treatment.
-Ablative lasers such as the Halo™ and the Contour TRL™ are the treatments of choice.
+Ablative lasers such as the Halo, Moxi and the Contour TRL Laser Peel are treatments of choice.

 Customized laser resurfacing treatments performed by Dr. Khurana involve the use of several innovative technologies to resurface damaged skin cells and improve fine lines and wrinkles around the eye and mouth areas.